 The Story of Christmas

-If you asked your child where they should go to find the true meaning of Christmas would they answer, "The mall"?
+If you asked your child where they should go to find the true meaning of Christmas would they answer, “The mall”?
 Gift-giving was a noble part of the Christmas story, but there was a lot more to it.
-The Story of Christmas tool will help you take your children on a journey to the heart of Christmas .
+The Story of Christmas tool will help you take your children on a journey to the heart of Christmas.
 The story has 7 parts and takes place in 7 locations.
 There are lots of ways you can use the story.
-We have listed some, but encourage you creative moms to list your ideas in the comments below.
-Also, you can use iMOM's Christmas Talk to help them understand the Story of Christmas even more!
+We have listed some, but I encourage you, creative moms, to list your ideas in the comments below.

 1. Use your own manger scene figures with the story, or cut out the figures we have provided.

 For example, the angel may have appeared to Mary in the kitchen.
 Today’s version of the manger could be the garage.
 The shepherds would be outside in the yard.
 King Herod would be in your best room.

 3. Read one part of the story every night for a week before Christmas.